Multivariate normal distribution: Bivariate case

-In the bivariate case, the first equivalent condition for multivariate reconstruction of normality can be made less restrictive as it is sufficient to verify that countably many distinct linear combinations of $X$ and $Y$ are normal in order to conclude that the vector of $\text{[XY]}\prime$ is bivariate normal.
+In the bivariate case, the first equivalent condition for multivariate reconstruction of normality can be made less restrictive as it is sufficient to verify that a countably infinite set of distinct linear combinations of $X$ and $Y$ are normal in order to conclude that the vector of $\text{[XY]}\prime$ is bivariate normal.

 The bivariate iso-density loci plotted in the $x,y$-plane are ellipses, whose principal axes are defined by the eigenvectors of the covariance matrix $\boldsymbol\Sigma$ (the major and minor semidiameters of the ellipse equal the square-root of the ordered eigenvalues).

 As the absolute value of the correlation parameter $\rho$ increases, these loci are squeezed toward the following line :

-This is because this expression, with $\sgn(\rho)$ (where sgn is the Sign function) replaced by $\rho$, is the best linear unbiased prediction of $Y$ given a value of $X$.
+This is because this expression, with $\sgn(\rho)$ (where sgn is the sign function) replaced by $\rho$, is the best linear unbiased prediction of $Y$ given a value of $X$.

 Degenerate case

 If the covariance matrix $\boldsymbol\Sigma$ is not full rank, then the multivariate normal distribution is degenerate and does not have a density.
 More precisely, it does not have a density with respect to k-dimensional Lebesgue measure (which is the usual measure assumed in calculus-level probability courses).
 Only random vectors whose distributions are absolutely continuous with respect to a measure are said to have densities (with respect to that measure).
 To talk about densities but avoid dealing with measure-theoretic complications it can be simpler to restrict attention to a subset of $\operatorname{rank}(\boldsymbol\Sigma)$ of the coordinates of $\mathbf{x}$ such that the covariance matrix for this subset is positive definite; then the other coordinates may be thought of as an affine function of these selected coordinates.